ampproject/amphtml/extensions/amp-analytics/linker-id-receiving.md

 ##### SameSite Cookies

 To specify a SameSite value for a cookie, include a key-value pair where the key is `sameSite` and the value is one of `Strict`, `Lax` or `None`.
-If `sameSite` is not specified or is an invalid value, it defaults to `Lax` (which is the current [browser behavior](https://web.dev/samesite-cookies-explained/#samesitelax-by-default)).
 If `sameSite` is set to `None`, we pair it with the `Secure` attribute as [recommended](https://web.dev/samesite-cookies-explained/#samesitenone-must-be-secure) to prevent the cookie from getting rejected.

 There are 2 ways to set SameSite cookies: